 Release Date: September 27th 2013

-When packing for a major trip, travelers usually fill their suitcases with an eclectic mix of goods.
-Items of clothing are shoved into pieces of luggage alongside toiletries, books, possibly a computer and other miscellaneous things.
+When packing for a major trip, information pills travelers usually fill their suitcases with an eclectic mix of goods.
+Items of clothing are shoved into pieces of luggage alongside toiletries, dosage books, price possibly a computer and other miscellaneous things.

 All in all, the baggage consists of an assortment of items picked up from around a person’s home.
 The new comedy Baggage Claim feels like a similar concoction of disparate parts.
 Instead of offering up anything original though, this story gives us a variety of inane plot devices borrowed from one romantic comedy or another as well as some Republican bashing.

 Paula Patton stars as Montana Moore, a single woman in her 30s looking for the right man to marry.
 Her mother (Jennifer Lewis) has been married five times and–being such a believer in the sacred sacrament–can’t wait for her daughter to take the leap.
 So there’s a nagging mother here— a stereotypical role, of course–but Montana also has two other clichéd characters dropped in from better films.
 There’s the female best friend Gail (Jill Scott) and the gay male best friend Sam (played by a slumming Adam Brody in a thankless role).